 RealFin Collective Investment Schemes (RF) Proprietary Limited ("RCIS") is registered and approved by the Financial Sector Conduct Authority (FSCA) as a manager of Collective Investment Schemes approved in terms of the Collective Investment Schemes Control Act.
 This document is for information purposes only and does not constitute of form part of any offer to issue or sell or any solicitation of any offer to subscribe for or purchase any particular investments.
 The information contained in the MDD does not constitute financial advices are contemplated in terms of the Financial Advices y and Intermediary Services Act, and should be read in conjunction with the "RGIS" build for mation Document."
 Which can be found on the RCIS website www.realfin.co.za.
 Opinions expressed in this document may be changed without notice at any time after publication.
-We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which and be suffreed as a result of or which may be suffreed as a result of or which and be suffreed as a result of or which and be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of the suffr
+We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which and be suffreed as a result of or which may be suffreed as a result of or which and be suffreed as a result of or which and be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of or which may be suffreed as a result of a result of or which may be suffreed as a result of or which may be suffreed as a result of a result of any suffreed as result of any suffreed as